Top 22 Examples of New Product Release Emails (2026)

 What Is a New Product Release Email?

-• Improve product awareness among their existing users.
+• Improve product and feature awareness among existing users

-• Convince users that their desired features are being (or will be) built.
+• Convince users that their desired features are being (or will be) built and that their feedback is utilized

 Types of New Product Launch Emails